tomeichlersmith/denv/docs/src/vocab.md

   running different commands within the image during the build process.
   - Look into [Developing the Environment](./env_dev.md) to learn more about building images for use with `denv` in mind.
+- **workspace**: the special directory containing all of the files that are being worked on.
+This is simply a shorthand for this special directory and can, for most use cases, map pretty cleanly to the "repository root directory" or (if you are using `git`), the directory that contains the hidden directory `.git`.